innowebau/silverstripe-image-templated-shortcode/readme.md

 # Silverstripe Templated Image Shortcodes

+This module is deprecated as it's functionality is now part of core since Silverstripe 5.3 (silverstripe/assets 2.3).

 ## Overview

 Renders image shortcodes (from the WYSIWYG editor) using the default SS image template `DBFile_image`.